elhmn/ckp/README.md

 #### How to set your text editor

-Vim is the default text editor to set use a different code editor you might need to create a file `~/.ckp/config.yaml` file, then open the file and set the `editor` field.
+Vim is the default text editor to use a different code editor you might need to create a `~/.ckp/config.yaml` file, then open the file and set the `editor` field as follows.

 ```yaml
 editor: nano